 Where Did Pressure Cookers Come From?

-It is generally agreed upon that the earliest ideas for the pressure cooker started in France by a person named Denis Papin.
+It is generally agreed that the earliest ideas for the pressure cooker started in France by a person named Denis Papin.
 Initially, it was known by a different name and it was created by Papin’s love for using new science to the way food is cooked.
 It was a novel idea but earlier prototypes were filled with safety problems.

 As the improvement in the knowledge of steam and pressure grew, so did the understanding of the pressure cooker.
 The first person who began to build pressure cookers made of cast iron was a man named Georg Gutbrod in the 1800s.
 The first pressure cooker designed for houses was made by Alfred Vischer in the 1990s.
 The first designs were a big hit and were the catalyst in creating the market in the US and in Europe.
-Over the decades, it has since gained traction as a viable way of cooking food and has gained a permanent place in kitchens the world.
+Over the decades, it has since gained traction as a viable way of cooking food and has gained a permanent place in kitchens in the world.

 Pressure Cooks Fast!

 The amount of pressure inside the pot directly affects how hot it is inside.
-Let’s us give you an example, a pot with no pressure can only reach the heat of up to 100ºC, if the pressure starts building up to let’s say, 15 pounds (psi), the heat inside the pot can get up to temperatures of around 121ºC!
+Let us give you an example, a pot with no pressure can only reach the heat of up to 100ºC, if the pressure starts building up to let’s say, 15 pounds (psi), the heat inside the pot can get up to temperatures of around 121ºC!
 This dramatic increase can absolutely make your cooking time way faster than usual.

 Let’s now compare how effective pressure cookers are vs other means of cooking like baking and using a microwave oven.
 As mentioned above, the steam inside the pressure cooker secures in the moisture of food and in turn locks in the flavors tight, using a microwave is good for reheating and things along those lines but is a total disaster in keeping food items fresh and moist.
 Baking is a really good way of cooking because it heats up the surface area evenly and can create stunningly delicious food, the only problem is that it usually takes hours for an oven to cook food.